Continued from New Emotions Wrestle Old Thoughts!

 Sometimes, when I got to go to Patos (Mexican town) on a bus, I would see a Mexican couple that would be so passionately into each other.
 I often dreamed of it being like that for us Mennonites and wondered what it would be like.

 It may have happened to some from the colony but you wouldn’t really know if it did because Mennonite couples wouldn’t show their affection for each other like the Mexicans did.
-The Mennonite passion was just different and I thought it was a bit one sided.
+Mennonite passion was just different and I thought it was a bit one-sided.

-I was worried and wondered what it meant in Canada when someone puts their arm around your neck.
-I was really hoping that it wouldn’t lead to an impossible decision making situation for me again.
+I was worried and wondered what it meant in Canada when someone put their arm around your neck.
+I was really hoping that it wouldn’t lead to an impossible decision-making situation for me again.

 I looked over at George and he sat there patiently as I was putting all my thoughts in order.
 We both looked back at the store and there were a bunch of people staring at us through the glass wall.
-I got really worried that someone may have recognised me and looked over at George and we both burst out laughing!
+I got really worried that someone may have recognized me and looked over at George and we both burst out laughing.